-“True humility is not thinking less of yourself; it is thinking of yourself less.”
+“True humility is not thinking less of yourself; it is thinking of yourself less.” ~ C.S.
+Lewis

 So what does vulnerability have to do with leadership?
 Quite a bit actually, studies have shown that vulnerability is tied to authenticity and authenticity is a key factor in whether people decide to follow you…or not.
 If your a leader, and you turn around and no one is behind you, you’re really not leading anyone are you.

-Do you ever struggle with humility as a leader?
-What if you could start increasing your ability to lead others more effectively today by being a little more humble?
+- Would you like to start increasing your ability to lead others more effectively today by being a little more humble?

 10 Simple Ideas to Increase Your Humility: